ben-cooper/Hangman/README.md

 dictionary (optional).
 The default is the Unix word list using the path.
 `/usr/share/dict/words`

-During usage `CTRL-D` can be used at either the hangman string prompt or the wrong letters prompt.
+During usage `CTRL-D` can be used to exit at either the hangman string prompt or the wrong letters prompt.

 Thanks to the GNU Readline library, `CTRL-P` and `CTRL-N` can be used to scroll through previous entries.
-To learn more about it's functionality go to [https://tiswww.case.edu/php/chet/readline/rltop.html](https://tiswww.case.edu/php/chet/readline/rltop.html)
+To learn more about its functionality go to [https://tiswww.case.edu/php/chet/readline/rltop.html](https://tiswww.case.edu/php/chet/readline/rltop.html)